egebilecen/arelith-portal-tracker/README.md

 # Arelith Portal Tracker
 A panel for tracking players/characters activity, playtime etc. All data is parsed from [Arelith Portal](http://portal.arelith.com/) via a cronjob script.
-`portal_config.php` holds some customizable options at the beginning of the file.
+`portal_util.php` holds some customizable options at the beginning of the file.
 MySQL DB structure can be imported from `arelith_portal_tracker.sql` file.

 # Screenshots
 Dashboard: